mohlomitaoana/mohlomitaoana.github.io/_posts/2020-03-20-perceptron.md

   excerpt: "Trend following"
 ---

-#H1 heading

-## second type of hearing and
+#More Information to follow

+## Information Follow

-**Trend following** is amazing
+**Trend following** more Information to follow

-and numbering works like so
 Here is an example:
-1. first
+1. Futures
-2. second
+2. Indices
-3. third
+3. Currencies

 Python code block:
 ```python